My Best Friend, Jean - for a Friend Who Passed Away

 High School was over and both Jean and I had married our boyfriends.
 We loved being together but life just seemed to have other plans.

 Out of the blue right before Jean disappeared forever she called me and said her husband was out of town and she wanted me to come to spend some time with her.
-My husband was away in service so it was perfect.
+We neither had children yet.
+My husband was away in service, so it was perfect.

 She said I could sleep with her or on the couch, only having a small place with one bedroom.
 I chose her bed after yelling from couch to bedroom several minutes.
 It seemed awkward at first, but we had always slept together as teens and whispered to not wake her little sister in the other twin bed!

 She told me all that was going on with her and it was very sad.
 She would need surgery to remove ovaries and if she wanted a child she only had a small opportunity of time to have one if it were possible even then.
 She did want one so bad but her husband said no.

 This was hard to hear and I admit I burned with hatred for him but I could not let that show and was thankful for the darkness.
 What advice can you give your best friend on this?
 This was completely up to them and I could do nothing but hurt for her.
 She had wanted to share this with me and I know she knew my thoughts, surely.
 We talked what seemed forever until we could stay awake no longer.

 I tried over the years to find Jean.
 Her dad had passed away and her family moved, I assumed back to New Jersey, but I really had no idea.
 I lived out of state when this happened so I had no idea or chance to get in touch with her at this time.

 I got in touch with her husband’s family when I did hear and they said they had moved out of state, but they had no idea where.
 This scared me.
 How do you have no idea where your brother and his wife have moved to?